Discipline Priest Healing Spell Summary — Battle for Azeroth (BfA) 8.2

 Desperate Prayer increases maximum health by 25% for 10 sec, and instantly heals you for that amount.

 Rapture is an ability with a 1.5-minute cooldown that increases the absorbs of your Power Word: Shield by 200% for 10 seconds.
 It is used primarily to allow you to spam Power Word: Shield, and through that to spread Atonement.
 Be aware that after Rapture expires any new Power Word: Shield casts will replace the previous buff on the target.
 While Rapture is active, Power Word: Shield will ignore Weakened Soul.

 Pain Suppression reduces the damage the target takes by 40% for 8 seconds, with a 3-minute cooldown.
 It is generally used on tanks before a damage spike, but you can also use it on other raid members you know will take high damage.

 Power Word: Barrier places a barrier at the targeted location for 10 seconds, which reduces all damage taken by allies located inside it by 25%.
 It has a 3-minute cooldown, and you should primarily use it to mitigate intense AoE damage.

-Shadowfiend is a DPS cooldown (summoning a shadowy fiend that attacks your target for 15 seconds), with a 3-minute cooldown.
-The damage that the Shadowfiend deals results in Atonement healing, and this is its primary purpose.
+Shadowfiend is a healing cooldown (summoning a shadowy fiend that attacks your target for 15 seconds), with a 3-minute cooldown.
+The damage that the Shadowfiend deals results in Atonement healing, which is its primary purpose.
 This should be used at high Atonement counts, primarily in conjunction with Evangelism in raids and with Power Word: Radiance in dungeons.
 Note that, the damage this deals is not amplified by Schism and should therefore be cast before you use Schism.

 - 16 Apr.
 2019: This page has been reviewed and no changes are necessary for the release of the Crucible of Storms raid.